tporadowski/redis/README.md

 **DISCLAIMER**

-At the moment [win-4.0.14 branch](https://github.com/tporadowski/redis/tree/win-4.0.14) provides a **fairly stable port of [Redis 4.0.14](https://github.com/antirez/redis/releases/tag/4.0.14) for Windows x64** merged with archived port of [win-3.2.100 version](https://github.com/MicrosoftArchive/redis/releases/tag/win-3.2.100) from MS Open Tech team.
+At the moment [win-4.0.14 branch](https://github.com/tporadowski/redis/tree/win-4.0.14) provides a **stable port of [Redis 4.0.14](https://github.com/antirez/redis/releases/tag/4.0.14) for Windows x64** merged with archived port of [win-3.2.100 version](https://github.com/MicrosoftArchive/redis/releases/tag/win-3.2.100) from MS Open Tech team.
 Since the latter is no longer maintained - the sources were merged by hand, projects updated to Visual Studio 2019 (v16.2.5) and any findings (mostly via unit tests) were fixed.

 You can find the original description of what this fork provides, how it evolved, what are its requirements, etc. on Wiki: https://github.com/tporadowski/redis/wiki/Old-MSOpenTech-redis-README.md

 **Building from source code**

 In order to build this project from source code you need to have:
-  1. Visual Studio 2019 (i.e. Community Edition, version 16.2.5) with "C/C++ features" enabled,
+  1. Visual Studio 2019 (i.e. Community Edition, version 16.2.5 or newer) with "C/C++ features" enabled,
   1. Windows SDK 10,
   1. [Git Bash](https://gitforwindows.org/) for Windows or [Cygwin](http://cygwin.com/) with Git - after cloning this repository you need to run `src/mkreleasehdr.sh` script that creates `src/release.h` with some information taken from Git; optionally you can create that file by hand.